ViktorMeduneckij/image_scroll_view/README.md

 # Image scroll view
 A simple application with `Node` backend and `React` frontend.
+Communication is done via proxy, which is specified in `client`'s `package.json`.
 Frontend makes calls to backend, which communicates with Flickr API.

 [Application is hosted on Heroku, and can be viewed here](https://image-scroll-view.herokuapp.com/)